There exist no Minimally Knotted Planar Spatial Graphs on the Torus: Proof of Theorem

 \textbf{Definition~1.} \textit{An embedding $f:G\rightarrow S^3$ of a graph $G$ is \textbf{primitive}, if for each component $G_i$ of $G$ and any spanning tree $T_i$ of $G_i$, the bouquet graph $f(G_{i})/f(T_{i})$ obtained from $f(G_i)$ by contracting all edges of $f(T_i)$ in $ S^3$ is trivial.} 10pt

 \textbf{Definition~2.} \textit{An embedding $f:G\rightarrow S^3$ of a graph $G$ is \textbf{free}, if the fundamental group of $ S^{3}-f(G)$ is free.} 10pt

 The argument of the proof is as follows: We start showing that the statement is true for nonstandardly embedded tori in Lemma~\ref{nonStandard}.
 With Lemma~\ref{conn} we argue that it is sufficient to consider connected graphs.
 Then we show in Lemma~\ref{bouquet} that a bouquet graph on $T^2$ either contains a nontrivial knot or is trivial.
 Since any connected spatial graph~$\mathcal{G}$ on $T^2$ contracts to a bouquet graph on $T^2$, it follows that $\mathcal{G}$ is primitive if it contains no nontrivial knot.
 By Theorem~\ref{free} we know that the restriction $f|_{G'}$ is free for all connected subgraphs $G'$ of $G$.
-By Lemma~\ref{conn} together with Theorem~\ref{plane} we conclude that $\mathcal{G}$ is trivial.
+Applying Lemma~\ref{conn} to the subgraphs $G''$ of $G$ that are not connected, we see that $f|_{G_s}$ is free for all subgraphs $G_s$ of $G$.
+Using Theorem~\ref{plane} we conclude that $\mathcal{G}$ is trivial.